By: Amanda Ringler on November 25th, 2020

 Solution: Ensure your basement is insulated to prevent cold air from getting inside, but you can also add insulation around your pipes to ensure they don’t freeze.

 When ductwork is exposed to cold air, it makes your furnace work overtime.

 The vents in the rest of your house will be blowing out cooler air, so you’ll keep adjusting the thermostat, and that will lead to high energy bills when everything is said and done.

 Solution: One option is to get duct insulation wrap from your local hardware store.

 If you want to look at the bigger picture, installing insulation that creates an air seal will solve this problem while saving you money on monthly energy bills.

 Solving Your Basement Insulation Problems

-If you are interested in learning more about the benefits of foam insulation, check out the learning center on our website.
+If you are interested in learning more about foam insulation's benefits, check out the Learning Center on our website.

 You may be further in your education process and are ready to experience those benefits firsthand.
-If you live in Michigan’s lower peninsula, give us a call at 866-900-3626 or fill out the form on our website to request a free in-home estimate.
+If you live in Michigan’s lower peninsula or the greater Toledo area, give us a call at 866-900-3626 or fill out the form on our website to request a free in-home estimate.